Introduction

 }

-Function Objects as Reference Functions: In C++, function objects (functions) are often preferred over reference functions.
-Features offer greater flexibility and save additional space when needed.
-Here is an example of a function that works as a comparison:
+Function Objects as Reference Functions: In C++, function objects (functors) are frequently favored over reference functions.
+They provide increased versatility and conserve extra memory if required.
+Below is an illustration of a function acting as a comparator:

 struct CustomComparator {